dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 2660 BCE — FREQUENCY RECEIVED BY IMHOTEP. <br>
 \>SCAFFOLDING: MONUMENTAL ALIGNMENT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// ḫˁt nb(t) m šmˁ ḥr ḥsy n pt <br>
+// mr nfr m wḏb n ḥḥ mỉ pt ḫr ḥr <br>
+// ỉnn ḥnkȝw rn nṯr ḥr ḏȝt msk.t.k <br>
+// “Each block is a note in the hymn of the sky.” <br>
+// “The pyramid is a mirror where eternity gazes upon heaven.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>